nmcl/JavaSim/README.md

 We are in the process of providing new releases of JavaSim and C++SIM.
 In the meantime, if you want the old versions then you can find C++SIM 1.7.4 GA and JavaSim 0.3 GA available from distributions directory.

 In 2015 we moved from Codehaus.
+All JIRAs from there were also migrated to github issues.